Nurses And Midwives Health Review

 Top Silver Plus

-Extras insurance helps cover the bills for routine treatments with rebates of up to 100% and covers out-of-hospital treatments such as dental, optical, to chiro and more.
+From dental, to optical, to chiro and more, extras insurance helps cover the bills for routine treatments with rebates of up to 100%.

 While we’ve summarised the key points of each plan below, it’s always worth digging a little deeper into any gap fees, how much you can claim back, and whether your preferred healthcare provider, such as your local dentist, has an agreement with the health fund.

 Take the time to work out what you need and what you’re prepared to pay.
 If this feels a bit overwhelming, you can speak to one of our experts who can talk you through what’s included in each extras policy.

 NMW offers 2 extra plans which we’ve detailed below.
 Both plans include 100% benefits for Healthy Lifestyle services, including weight management, eligible gym memberships and health screenings.